Neutral meson tests of time-reversal symmetry invariance

+One could also use \CP filter decays to non-\CP eigenstates to perform a \T violation test, however one would have the added complication of having to distinguish between \CP-even and \CP-odd components of said admixture in order to identify the orthonormal \CP filter basis.
+However, this possibility is not discussed further here, but follows the experimental methodology of $B\to \pi^+\pi^-\pi^0$ and $B\to a_1\pi$ decays discussed in~\cite{Aubert:2006gb,Kusaka:2007mj,Dalseno:2012hp,Lees:2013nwa}.
+By using these additional \CP filter bases one will be able to perform a number of previously unforeseen measurements of \T violation in \B and \D systems.

 The previous discussion is quite general, the thing that remains is to identify the set of pairs of decay channels that can be used to compute $A_\T$, beyond those already studied.
-The measured asymmetry parameters $\Delta S^\pm_T$, or the underlying parameters $S^\pm_{\eta_{\CP}}$ corresponding to the \CP filter sinusoidal oscillation amplitudes, provide a set of measurements of angles of unitarity triangles in the SM.
-For example the $b\to c\cbar s$ measurement performed by \babar corresponds to four measurements of the angle $\beta$ (or $\phi_1$).
-This can be seen from the value of $\lambda = (q/p) \overline{A}/A$, where $q$ and $p$ are related to neutral meson mixing and $A$ ($\overline{A}$) are amplitudes of the decay from the initial meson to the final state.
+The measured asymmetry is